 Cast iron has the advantage of history on its side.

-Aluminum pans didn’t show up until 1907 when Robert Victor Neher invented a method to make aluminum foil, which led to the invention of aluminum pans.
+Aluminum pans didn’t show up until 1907 when Robert Victor Neher invented a method to make the aluminum foil, which led to the invention of aluminum pans.

 Cast iron maintains a strong following because it does have big advantages that are hard to beat.